 USB 3.1 is a new USB standard.
-USB 3's theoretical bandwidth is 5 Gbps same as of USB 3.1 Gen 1, while USB 3.1 Gen 2's bandwidth is 10 Gbps.
+USB 3's theoretical bandwidth is 5 Gbps, while USB 3.1's is 10 Gbps.
 That's double the bandwidth, as fast as a first-generation Thunderbolt connector.
 USB Type-C isn't the same thing as USB 3.1.
 USB Type-C is just a connector shape, and the underlying technology could just be USB 2 or USB 3.0.
 In fact, Nokia's N1 Android tablet uses a USB Type-C connector, but underneath it's all USB 2.0 - not even USB 3.0.
 However, these technologies are closely related.